GitJit-max/learning-linux/chapter/06-inter.md

 ### GNU Grep

 [GNU Grep](https://www.gnu.org/software/grep/) is a command-line tool `$ grep ` that filters standard input (or text file contents) with a regular expression.
 The expression can be a simple string or a very complex pattern.

 > [!NOTE]
 > GREP stands for global regular expression print. **Regular expression** (also referred to as regex or regexp) is a notation for creating search, extraction, match and substitution patterns for text.
-Regex functionality is supported in many programming languages, but also present in some software applications and commandline utilities; Especially with unix text-processing utilities.
+Regex functionality is supported in many programming languages, but also present in some software applications and commandline utilities; especially with unix text-processing utilities.

 GNU Grep supports three regular expression syntaxes: basic, extended and Perl-compatible.
 Especially when writing multi-system expressions, care must be taken as to which constructs are newer extensions.
 To interpret an expression as an extended regular expression, use the ` -E ` or ` -P ` command-line options.
 When writing expressions, care must also be taken as to whether the line break is treated as a regular character, only whether the input is treated line by line like GNU Grep.